eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-Note that this approach implies that an intermediary (if it is acting only as an intermediary, and never as an 'end' Relying Party in its own right) will not need a registration certificate.
+Note that this approach implies that an intermediary (if it is acting only as an intermediary, and never as an 'end' Relying Party in its own right) will not need a registration certificate (despite it might be issued by a Registrar, according to rules set out by a given Member State).
 Conversely, an 'end' Relying Party using the services of an intermediary will not need an access certificate.

 As discussed in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes), during a transaction, a Wallet Unit requests the User for their approval to